 Delta pilots look forward to pilot-driven contract improvements to propel them into the future in Contract 2019 negotiations.

 In 2018, the Delta Master Executive Council (MEC) built upon the foundation laid the year before in preparation for Contract 2019 negotiations.
-The Negotiating and Communications Committees launched a dedicated microsite, Contract2019.org, the Contract Preparedness educational series, and polls and surveys to support a pilot-driven philosophy for negotiations.
+The Negotiating and Communications Committees launched a dedicated Contract 2019 microsite, the Contract Preparedness educational series, and polls and surveys to support a pilot-driven philosophy for negotiations.
 Pay, work rules, retirement and insurance, and scope make up the four pillars of the pilots’ strategy for improvements in Contract 2019.

 The threat of outsourcing and unequal growth from the company’s joint ventures continues to be a key focus.
-The Scope Compliance & Analysis Committee developed the Dots on a Map scope podcast to provide insight into these partnership agreements and dalscope.org, a dedicated microsite, to house educational resources, including the “Scope Scorecard,” which shows how Delta’s joint venture relationships are performing in real time.
+The Scope Compliance & Analysis Committee developed the Dots on a Map scope podcast to provide insight into these partnership agreements and a scope microsite, to house educational resources, including the “Scope Scorecard,” which shows how Delta’s joint venture relationships are performing in real time.

 The Negotiating, Retirement & Insurance, and Strategic Planning Committees focused on negotiations prep and researching potential avenues and vehicles for retirement savings, setting the groundwork now for continued improvement in the future.
 The Central Air Safety Committee continued its safety vigilance, while Pilot Family Matters, Military Affairs, Aviation Security, and Scheduling Committees focused on creating reference materials for Delta pilots.